hacker-h/youtube-telegram-downloader/README.md

 # youtube-telegram-downloader

-This is a selfhosted [Telegram](https://telegram.org/) bot which is supposed to download any Videos or Streams compatible with [youtube-dl](https://github.com/ytdl-org/youtube-dl).
+This is a selfhosted [Telegram](https://telegram.org/) bot which downloads any videos or streams compatible with [yt-dlp](https://github.com/yt-dlp/yt-dlp).
-The audiotrack of this video will be extracted and uploaded to one of your storage backends.
+The audiotrack of this video will be extracted and saved to your local storage.

 # Getting Started